Adamtaranto/GraphTagger/README.md

 - --calc_len:
 If set, calculate new LN tags from length of sequence.

+- --calc_hash:
+If set, calculate new SH tag as sha256 hash of sequence.

+- --strict
+If set, only return tags that comply with the GFA 1.0 spec

 ```bash
 csv2tag -i input.gfa -c new_tags.csv -o output.gfa